16 Vayathinile: Legacy

 16 Vayathinile is considered a cult film and a landmark in Tamil cinema, diverging from traditional Tamil films of the time.
 (Note: Tamil films were mostly made in studios in Chennai till then.)
 With Annakili (1976), the film was a trendsetter for realistic portrayals of rural life, and made superstars of Sridevi, Haasan, and Rajinikanth, as well as boosting Goundamani's popularity.
-Outdoor shooting of films slowly started to increase after the release of 16 Vayathinile.
+Outdoor shooting of films slowly started to increase after the release of 16 Vayathinile, but also led to decline of films shot in studios.
 According to Naman Ramachandran and S. Shiva Kumar of The Hindu, Haasan's performance was considered a tour de force by critics since he was typecast as a romantic hero at that time.
 The dialogue "Idhu Eppadi Irukku?"
-(How's this?), spoken by Parattaiyan, became very popular; IANS and Rediff included it on their lists of lines popularised by Rajinikanth.
+(How’s this then?), spoken by Parattaiyan, became very popular; IANS and Rediff included it on their lists of lines popularised by Rajinikanth.
 Manisha Lakhe, writing for Forbes India, noted that 16 Vayathinile "paved the way for unkempt villains who had a singularly disgusting laugh."
 A digitally remastered version of the film was being planned for a late 2013 release; although its trailer was released in October that year, the version failed to see a theatrical release.